-Answers:
+Answers: Immediate causes:

-Immediate causes: diarrhoeal disease, poor nutrition, malaria, poor feeding during illness, loss of appetite Underlying causes: Food insecurity, overcrowding, poor sanitation, poor hygiene, plate-sharing/ non-active feeding, low awareness, poor care-seeking.

-Basic causes: Traditional beliefs, taboos, lack of access to credit, poverty, non-land-owning.

-When you have identified as many answer as possible, explain the rest of the contributing factors.
-Ask them to group these as immediate causes and underlying causes.

-Activity 4: Test participants' knowledge: Pass the ball

-Ask participants to stand in a circle, and explain that when you toss the ball to someone they should answer the question, and then pass the ball to someone else for the next question.
-If they cannot answer it, keep passing until someone can.
-Review the information as needed.

-Question Answer What is anaemia?
-Anaemia is lack of red blood cells (or haemoglobin) in the blood.
-Give three examples of causes of anaemia Low iron in the diet, loss of blood due to bleeding, and infections like malaria and parasites (worms).
-What foods contain high levels of iron Meat and therefore can prevent anaemia?
-Dark leafy vegetables Name two ways of preventing anaemia Preventing malaria; Deworming; iron rich foods What do we mean by "underlying causes" Food insecurity, poverty, overcrowding, poor sanitation and hygiene in terms of causes of malnutrition What is Kwashiorkor?
-A form of severe acute malnutrition with oedema (in both feet); thin, sparse or discoloured hair; and skin with discoloured patches that may crack What is marasmus?
-Another form of severe acute malnutrition, with visible wasting (skin and bones appearance) What are the risks of vitamin A Poor resistance to infections, night blindness, complete blindness deficiency?
+Underlying causes:

+Underlying factors:

+Test your knowledge

+Question Answer

+What is anaemia?

+Give three examples of causes of anaemia

+What foods contain high levels of iron and

+therefore can prevent anaemia?

+Name two ways of preventing anaemia

+What do we mean by "underlying causes" in

+terms of causes of malnutrition

+What is Kwashiorkor?

+What is marasmus?

+What are the risks of vitamin A deficiency?

 How can we prevent it?

-Vitamin A supplements and Vitamin A rich foods At what age should children start to have From 6 months of age Vitamin A supplements every six months?
+At what age should children start to have

+Vitamin A supplements every six months?

+What have we learnt?
-Chronic malnutrition means the child has suffered a lack of food or lack of certain foods over a long period of time, and can lead to stunting (low height for age) and underweight.

-Acute malnutrition means that the child has had a lack of food or suffered a sudden weight loss due to illness or not eating enough.
-These children become "skin and bones" (marasmus) and/or develop swelling in some body parts such as of both feet with discoloured hair (kwashiorkor).

-Micronutrient deficiency is a condition caused by a lack of essential vitamins or minerals in the diet.
-The most common deficiencies are iron deficiency (anaemia), vitamin A deficiency (night-blindness) and iodine deficiency (goitre).

-Overweight and obesity occurs when there is too much fat built up in the body, damaging health.

-Malnutrition can be caused by multiple factors, including immediate, underlying causes and basic causes.
+- Chronic malnutrition means the child has suffered a lack of food or lack of certain foods over a long period of time, and can lead to stunting (low height for age) and underweight. - Acute malnutrition means that the child has had a lack of food or suffered a sudden weight loss due to illness or not eating enough.
+These children become "skin and bones" (marasmus) and/or develop swelling in some body parts such as both feet with discoloured hair (kwashiorkor). - Micronutrient deficiency is a condition caused by a lack of essential vitamins or minerals in the diet.
+The most common deficiencies are iron deficiency (anaemia), vitamin A deficiency (night-blindness) and iodine deficiency (goitre). - Overweight and obesity occur when there is too much fat built up in the body, damaging health. - Malnutrition can be caused by multiple factors, including immediate, underlying causes and basic causes...